tqa236/scala_exercism/alphametics/README.md

 # Alphametics

-Write a function to solve alphametics puzzles.
+Welcome to Alphametics on Exercism's Scala Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

+Given an alphametics puzzle, find the correct solution.

-[Alphametics](https://en.wikipedia.org/wiki/Alphametics) is a puzzle where letters in words are replaced with numbers.
+[Alphametics][alphametics] is a puzzle where letters in words are replaced with numbers.

 For example `SEND + MORE = MONEY`: